amithendin/somedb/README.md

 __port__

 the port the database will listen on.
-Uses the TCP protocol and uses internal protocol for parsing in-coming data. out-going data is sent in raw bytes.
+Uses the TCP protocol and uses internal protocol for parsing in-coming and out-going data.

 __threads__